discordjs/discord.js/packages/discord.js/DD2480-docs/coverage.md

    the existing tests by hand and check how they cover the branches (in which combinations)

 ### \src\structures\Attachment.js: \_patch - Carl

+By introducing new tests for the \_patch function in Attachment.js, I managed to achieve 100% coverage.

 ### \src\structures\VoiceState.js: \_patch - Klara